hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 [^play-commence]: Play "commences" once any seedings or brackets have been determined.
 Therefore, qualifiers may be exempt from this.
 [^personal-information]: Personal information is defined as any information that can be used to identify, contact, or locate a specific individual, either directly or indirectly.
 This includes but is not limited to email addresses, ID cards, and passports.
+[^intervention]: After joining the [Discord](https://discord.gg/ppy), navigate to `#tournaments` and ping the `@tournament-committee` role for immediate assistance.
+Emergency use only.

+[true]: /wiki/shared/true.png "Allowed, preferred"
+[false]: /wiki/shared/false.png "Not allowed"
+[partial]: /wiki/shared/partial.png "Allowed, not preferred"